Mikey1-nuel/Awesome-Books-ES6/README.md

 Clone this repository to your desired folder:

-- With a git cmd, git bash or visual studio terminal, clone repo with **``git clone https://github.com/Mikey1-nuel/Awesome-Book.git``** to download the repository locally on your machine.
+- With a git cmd, git bash or visual studio terminal, clone repo with **``git clone https://github.com/Mikey1-nuel/Awesome-Books-ES6.git``** to download the repository locally on your machine.
-- Then you navigate to the folder in your code editor with the command **``cd Awesome-Book``**.
+- Then you navigate to the folder in your code editor with the command **``cd Awesome-Book-ES6``**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>